g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 * Privacy Settings: Include privacy settings in your app where users can manage their data preferences.
 Allow users to specify their data sharing preferences, such as opting in or out of data collection for analytics or marketing purposes.

 Example Implementation:
-Here's an example of how you might implement a "Data Export" feature in Flutter:
+Here's an example of how you can implement a "Data Export" feature in Flutter:

 ```dart
    import 'dart:convert';